Dreamliner set to fly in a week as Boeing fixes battery

-TOKYO/LONDON (Reuters) - Boeing began installing reinforced lithium-ion battery systems on five 787 jets in Japan on Monday, starting a process that should make the first commercial Dreamliners ready to fly again in about a week.
+TOKYO/LONDON (Reuters) - Boeing (BA.N) began installing reinforced lithium-ion batteries on five grounded 787 jets in Japan on Monday, starting a process that should make the first commercial Dreamliners ready to fly again in about a week.

-Boeing’s Dreamliners have been grounded since regulators ordered all 50 planes out of the skies in mid-January after batteries on two of them overheated.
-U.S. regulators approved a new battery design on Friday, clearing the way for installation.
+Boeing’s Dreamliners have been grounded since regulators in the United States and elsewhere ordered all 50 planes out of the skies in mid-January after batteries on two of them overheated.
+U.S. regulators approved a new battery design on Friday.

-The first five jets to receive the new strengthened battery system all belong to All Nippon Airways, the airline that launched the first commercial Dreamliner service in 2011.
+The first five jets to receive the new strengthened battery system all belong to All Nippon Airways (9202.T), the airline that launched the first commercial Dreamliner service.

-“Our first priority is to get the existing fleet back into the air,” Larry Loftis, vice president and general manager of the 787 program at Boeing, told European reporters.
+“Our first priority is to get the existing fleet back into the air,” Larry Loftis, vice president and general manager of the 787 program, told European reporters.

 The plan approved by the Federal Aviation Administration calls for Boeing to encase the lithium-ion batteries in a steel box, install new battery chargers, and add a duct to vent gases directly outside the aircraft in the event of overheating.